guidou/mediacapture-extensions/explainer-pixels.md

 Moreover, the related width and height properties are also exposed as MediaTrackSettings.

 ### [Alternative 2]

+Expose a single property called pixelRatio, which contains the scaling applied to the capture.
+Dividing the width/height properties by the pixel retio would return the logical resolution.
+The application could use the maximum width and height returned by getCapabilities() as the physical resolution.
+The downside of this approach is that UAs can return tracks with resolution higher than the physical resolution by applying additional scaling apart from the OS and regular browser zoom.
+Therefore the min/max capabilities are not always guaranteed to return the physical resolutions.

+### [Alternative 3]

 Rely on existing APIs that provide a device pixel ratio, such as [window.devicePixelRatio](https://drafts.csswg.org/cssom-view-1/#dom-window-devicepixelratio)